Board of Trade: Reestablishment 1784

-William Pitt the Younger re-established the committee in 1784, and an Order in Council of 23 August 1786 provided the formal basis that still remains in force.
+William Pitt the Younger re-established the committee of the Privy Council in 1784, and an Order in Council of 23 August 1786 provided the formal basis that still remains in force.
 A secretariat was established which included the president, vice president and board members.
 By 1793, the board still remained in its old structure, with 20 members including the Archbishop of Canterbury.
 After 1820 the board ceased to meet regularly and the business was carried out entirely by the secretariat.
 The short name of "Board of Trade" was formalised in 1861.

 The Board of Trade circa 1808.

 In the 19th century the board had an advisory function on economic activity in the UK and its empire.
 During the second half of the 19th century, it also dealt with legislation for patents, designs and trademarks, company regulation, labour and factories, merchant shipping, agriculture, transport, power etc. Colonial matters passed to the Colonial Office and other functions were devolved to newly created departments, a process that continued for much of the 20th century.

 The original commission comprised the seven (later eight) Great Officers of State, who were not required to attend meetings, and the eight paid members, who were required to attend.
 The board, so constituted, had little real power, and matters related to trade and the colonies were usually within the jurisdiction of the secretaries of state and the Privy Council, with the board confining itself mainly to colonial administration.